Reports by ACRE Institute

 DHS Open for Business

-DHS Open for Business: How Tech Corporations Bring the War on Terror to Our Neighborhoods Read the full report here Executive Summary In the aftermath of 9/11, the George W. Bush administration launched the global “War on Terror,” capitalizing on
+DHS Open for Business: How Tech Corporations Bring the War on Terror to Our Neighborhoods Executive Summary In the aftermath of 9/11, the George W. Bush administration launched the global “War on Terror,” capitalizing on public fears and calls for

 June 01, 2022